 - Freedom and Responsibility

 To really advance your career in the non-profit sector, you might want to consider completing a master’s degree.
 This will give you the opportunity to gain advanced skills and knowledge in your field, and set yourself apart from the rest of the crowd.
-As with bachelor’s degrees, many master’s programs are now also offered online, which makes it easier than ever to complete a degree without having to completely stop working.
+As with bachelor’s degrees, many master’s and MBA programs are now also offered online, which makes it easier than ever to complete a degree without having to completely stop working.
 One example of a highly rated master’s degree is the Master of Nonprofit Management offered by the University of Oregon.

 This degree comes with various fields of interest, which are:

 - Equity/Social Justice

 Each school sets its own admission requirements but these are usually quite similar across the board due to the fact that these requirements are designed to find out whether or not the applicant has the academic capacity to complete a program at the graduate degree level.

 The admissions requirements for the University of Oregon for the master’s degree are:

 - A bachelor’s degree from an accredited university

 - GRE/GMAT scores